Toniq-Labs/extendable-token/README.md

-# EXT Standard - Core (ext-core)
+# EXT Standard
 ## The extendable token standard

 This token standard provides a ERC1155/multi-token-like approach with extensions that can add additional functionality based on the purpose of the token.
 EXT Standard allows for the following features:
 1. Multiple tokens (which can be a mix, e.g. fungible and non-fungible) within a single canister.
 This provides better computation/gas savings and can reduce complexities.
-2. `transferAndCall`-like approach for more streamlined usage (e.g. doesn't require allow + transferFrom to send to an exchange).
+2. Bulit-in transfer notifications for more streamlined usage (e.g. similar to `transferAndCall`).
-3. Supports both native addresses (64 long hex) and principals.
-Developers can choose to reject one style and return an error if they wish.
+3. Supports both native addresses (64 long hex) and `Principal`s.
+Developers can choose to reject one style and return an error if they wish (e.g. only working with `Principal`s)
-4. EXT Standard provides a method to query a token's capabilities to aid in deciding how to communicate with it.
+4. Extendable standard with a method to query a token's capabilities to aid in deciding how to communicate with it (better integration with 3rd party tools).

-You can view some of the extensions [here](EXTENSIONS.md).
+Here are some of the initial extensions we are working on:

 * allowance - ERC20 like allowances
 * archive - Transaction archive